EnemigoPython/chess/README.md

 # chess
-A recreation of chess in Pygame
+A recreation of chess in Pygame.

 # controls:
 SPACE: flip board